How to Help Someone in Crisis: Mental Health Warriors — Like John Wick — RESPOND

 John's Takeaway:

-Right again.
-Compassion doesn’t need Hollywood dialogue — it just needs humanity.
+Compassion doesn’t need perfect words — it just needs the courage to show up.

 S — Stay Grounded